-Restart the iptables service, so that it reads in the new settings you have created.$ sudo service iptables restart
+Restart the iptables service, so that it reads in the new settings you have created.$ sudo systemctl restart iptables.service

 If this work correctly, you will get the following OKs back.
 If you get an error message, then go back and look at the file to see if you made a mistake in the edit

 iptables: Flushing firewall rules: [ OK ] iptables: Setting chains to policy ACCEPT: filter [ OK ] iptables: Unloading modules: [ OK ] iptables: Applying firewall rules: [ OK ]